jackyzha0/quartz/content/notes/personas-and-scenarios.md

 ![](https://i.imgur.com/EOxfkSs.png)

-a methodology to identofy and think about our users and how they use the software. we want to avoid not thinking about the users make sure memebers of development dont have different ideas of the users
+a methodology to identofy and think about our users and how they use the software. we want to:
+- avoid not thinking about the users
+- make sure members of development dont have different ideas of the users

 ### 1.1.1 Goals
 1. Experience goals